Test results reveal falling teen scores. What’s the solution?

 What can be done moving forward?

-Given the disparities that exist for students of color or those performing at lower levels, Dr. Socol says more resources– and evidence-based practices – should be directed to “places where students have been long underserved.”
+Given the disparities that exist for students of color or those performing at lower levels, Dr. Socol says more resources – and evidence-based practices – should be directed to “places where students have been long underserved.”

-She points toward equitable school funding, higher-quality instructional materials, rigorous courses, and curriculum that reflects that identity of students as examples.
+She points toward equitable school funding, higher-quality instructional materials, rigorous courses, and curriculum that reflects the identity of students as examples.
 Tutoring can be an effective tool as well, Dr. Socol adds, because it provides students with strategic academic support and perhaps gives them another trusted adult in their lives.

-Students convened on a panel to discuss the results, however, made one thing loud and clear: They don’t want mandatory longer school days.
+Students who were convened on a panel to discuss the results, however, made one thing loud and clear: They don’t want mandatory longer school days.

 Thiago Hardy, a sophomore at Oakdale High School in Ijamsville, Maryland, says extra hours would only make “mental health and that kind of thing for kids worse.”